ACT Techniques To Improve Workplace Resilience

-Organizational shifts, market changes, and personal challenges all contribute to workplace unpredictability.
+Think about geo-politics, organisational shifts, market changes, and personal challenges, all contributing in their own and interconnected way to an environment characterised by volatility, unpredictability and complexity.
 This uncertainty often leads to stress, disengagement, and reduced productivity.
-Fortunately, one evidence-based approach can help mitigate these effects: Acceptance and Commitment Therapy (ACT).
+Fortunately, one evidence-based approach can help mitigate these effects: Acceptance and Commitment Therapy or Training (ACT).

 ACT is a powerful psychological framework that promotes mental flexibility by encouraging individuals to accept their thoughts and feelings rather than fighting them.
 Developed by experts including Paul E. Flaxman, Frank W. Bond, and Fredrik Livheim, ACT techniques are detailed in their guide The Mindful and Effective Employee, which provides practical strategies to enhance workplace well-being and performance.